Questions? Ask a Librarian

 DCLRC: Yes, the Dane County Legal Resource Center has Wi-Fi.

-MLRC: Yes, the Milwaukee Legal Resource Center has Wi-Fi.
+MLRC: No, the Milwaukee Legal Resource Center does not have Wi-Fi.

 - Can I print from my computer/device to one of your public printers?